liln/cookbook/README.md

 This application uses Rails 4.

 ## Description
 This cookbook application lets you add and explore recipes.
 It is an example of a has_many :through relationship using nested forms.
 New recipes include fields to enter measurements and ingredients.
-Ingredients do not recplicate if they are already in the database.
+Ingredients do not replicate if they are already in the database.

 ## Models